By Matthias Lippert, VP Customer Services, Basware

 Making marked improvements in our customer satisfaction and

-customer service journey, creating what we term our ‘customer
+transformational customer service journey, creating what we term our

-service engine’ — with speed, usability and performance being our
+‘customer service engine’ — with speed, usability and performance

-of the Race of Le Mans, so we created a themed launch campaign
+the start of the Race of Le Mans, so we created a themed launch

-internally, which gave us a real sense of purpose.
-We were building
+campaign internally, which gave us a real sense of purpose.
+We were

-a high performing engine — our own ‘race car’ of sorts.
-Meeting the
+building a high performing engine — our own ‘race car’ of sorts.

-deadline had a very positive impact, making us feel part of a real
+Meeting the deadline had a very positive impact, making us feel part

 shifted from a standard, run-around vehicle to a high specification